Mohammad Abbas (cricketer): International career

 In June 2020, Abbas was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 In July, he was shortlisted in Pakistan's 20-man squad for the Test matches against England.
 In November 2020, he was named in Pakistan's 35-man squad for their tour to New Zealand.
 Abbas found himself being sidelined from Pakistani test cricket team for a duration of three years from 2021 to late 2024, despite not having a slump in his bowling form, and he continued to serve as a workhorse in the domestic setup during the phase when he was left out of the Pakistani side.
 After his first 25 test match appearances, he was ranked only behind Imran Khan among the Pakistan quicks for having maintained an healthy bowling average with many scalps to his name.
 His bowling average stood out at 23.02 while having taken 90 wickets from those matches and to everyone's surprise, he was snubbed from the Pakistani team selection for future test series.

 In December 2024, he made a comeback return to Pakistani test squad after hiatus of three years when he was named in the Pakistani test squad's tour of South Africa.
 In his first Test match back, he took a six-wicket haul, single-handedly pushing Pakistan close to a historic win.
 He finished the series with 10 wickets in total, ending as the joint top wicket-taker alongside South Africa's Marco Jansen.
 In the second Test, he took his 100th wicket, bowling Kwena Maphaka.

+In August 2026, during the second Test of the away tour against England, he took a five-wicket haul with figures of 5-57 at Lord's.

+Playing style

+Operating at around 75-77 mph (125-130 kph) with a nondescript, highly repeatable run-up and action close to the stumps, Abbas relies heavily on scrambled-seam and wobble-seam deliveries, using long fingers to manipulate the ball both ways off the pitch.
+He has been noted for his accuracy and high dot-ball percentages.
+According to The Athletic, "almost half of Abbas’ Test victims have fallen leg before wicket or bowled."